mpimd-csc/phgasnets/README.md

 ## Getting Started

 To use the code, you must first set the environment and dependent libraries.
+Instructions provided here are provided for standard UNIX distributions, but maybe easily adopted(but not tested) in other operating systems.

 You may either choose to use,
   - [Build and run in containers](#docker-container): Recommended to primarily reproduce results